-- 4.2 Most travellers approach the village from the west, where Underhill Lane leaves the main road.
+- 4.2 Most travellers' approach the village from the west, where Underhill Lane leaves the main road.
 A significant amount of traffic uses the main road and its proximity gives this end of the village a busier feel. - 4.3 From the east, the lane is much quieter, being a rural lane running from Westmeston. - 4.4 The boundary of the Conservation Area was drawn to capture the extent of the village and the space between the two parts as it appears on the Tithe Map.
-The only exclusion is the area at the east end of the village, which was part of the old village but which has now seen a number of new buildings which do would not add to the character of the Conservation Area. - 4.5 The village sits at the bottom of the South Downs scarp slope, with green hills rising steeply to its south longer views over flatter land to the north, towards Hassocks.
+The only exclusion is the area at the east end of the village, which was part of the old village but which has now seen a number of new buildings. - 4.5 The village sits at the bottom of the South Downs scarp slope, with green hills rising steeply to its south and longer views over flatter land to the north, towards Hassocks.